 - soreness, pain, and irritation at the site

 - a fever that spikes at about 100.3°F (38°C) or higher for more than 24 hours

 - drainage from the site that’s cloudy, yellow, tinged with blood, or foul or sweet smelling

-The Centers for Disease Control and Prevention provides regularly updated recommendations for doctors and hospitals to help prevent SSIs.
+The Centers for Disease Control and Prevention provides regularly updated for doctors and hospitals to help prevent SSIs.
 You can also take actions before and after surgery to make an infection less likely to develop.